-This recipe comes from a "foodie" friend, Patti Scaramuzzo.
-This is a very rich and dense chocolate cake.
-It gets even better as it ages.
+Uncle Jimmy Chocolate Pound Cake has won over my heart!
+This is a very rich and dense chocolate cake – it gets even better as it ages.

 1 cup butter, room temperature